madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

     1+1 = 2
 $$

-As the proposition has no quantifiers we can directly reduce the expression using the reduction rules from the Peano axioms. without further ado we can write above expression in the completely reduced form:
+As the proposition has no quantifiers, we can directly use the first argument to reduce the expression.
+That is, the one given by the usual definition of addition over Peano numbers.
+We then have following expression.

 $$
     2 = 2
 $$

-Now we have a mathematical object, a propositional claim, for which we need to support that it has an inhibitor.
-We know from the Peano axioms that syntactical equivalence satisfies reflexivity, symmetry, and transitivity.
+This is still a mathematical object, a propositional claim.
+We know from the Peano axioms, that syntactical equivalence satisfies reflexivity, symmetry, and transitivity.
-Henceforth we have an inhibitor.
+Henceforth the properties of equality are satisfied and we may end our deductive sequence.

 Next we want to translate above into programming.